chainbound/fiber-docs/docs/intro.md

 ### Fiber Nodes

 Fiber Nodes (FN) are the individual nodes that make up the Fiber Network.
+They essentially consist of 3 services:
+- [] Communication service with the Ethereum network ([devp2p](https://github.com/ethereum/devp2p)
+- [] Implementation service
-They essentially consist of 3 services: a service for communication with the Ethereum network ([devp2p](https://github.com/ethereum/devp2p) implementation), a service for sharing messages internally over the Fibernet, and a [gRPC](https://grpc.io/) based API.
+- [] Internal p2p service: a service that shares messages internally over the Fibernet, and with [gRPC](https://grpc.io/) based APIs.

 ![](/img/fiber-node.png)